stackhpc/ceph-perfkit/README.md

 Evaluate the IO bandwidth and IOPs of multiple disks attached to a single OSD host.

 Useful for benchmarking the performance of Ceph OSD disks attached to an OSD host.

+This benchmark is designed to be run directly on a Ceph OSD host, targeting all OSD drives on the host:
+`./2-fio-aggregate-bw/fio-agg-disk-io.py -o aggregate-disk-io /dev/sd*`

+or a subset:
+`./2-fio-aggregate-bw/fio-agg-disk-io.py -o aggregate-disk-io /dev/sda /dev/sdc /dev/sdn`

 ```
 ./2-fio-aggregate-bw/fio-agg-disk-io.py --help